 I love being outside and am passionate about the natural world, so feel perfectly at home, living and working in the heart of the Cotswolds, in Winchcombe, near Cheltenham.

-I’ve been passionate about drawing for as long as I can remember.
+I’ve loved to draw for as long as I can remember.
 As a child a packet of felt tips and a jotter pad would keep me amused for hours.
 At school I would illustrate everything, whatever the subject.
 From chemistry diagrams to trigonometry triangles, I would always focus on the pictures.
 I was born to be an illustrator!

-I also teach beginners drawing, life drawing and like to get out and about doing events and workshops at schools and festivals.
+I also teach beginners drawing, life drawing and get out and about doing events and workshops at schools and festivals.

 Please get in touch if you’d like to see any more work, to request some sample artwork or if you would like to chat about possible commissions or workshops.
 I’m always happy to help and would love to hear from you.

 We really enjoyed working with Gemma and love her funny and colourful illustrations for our book